Poland’s top court rules out abortions due to fetal defects

 Two judges in the 13-member Constitutional Court did not back the majority ruling.
 Activists deplored the decision, and the Council of Europe’s human rights commissioner wrote on Twitter that it was a “sad day for women’s rights.”

-Hours later, hundreds of protesters defied a pandemic-related ban on gatherings and staged a protest before the court with signs saying “You Have Blood on Your Gowns” and then walked to the offices of the main ruling conservative party, Law and Justice.
-The police were checking their documents.
+Hours later, hundreds of protesters defied a pandemic-related ban on gatherings and staged a protest before the court with signs saying “You Have Blood on Your Gowns” and “Shame” and then walked to the offices of the main ruling conservative party, Law and Justice.
+Next, they headed for the house of the party leader and deputy prime minister, Jaroslaw Kaczynski, who is the driving force behind the government’s policies.
+The police were checking the protesters’ documents.

-The ruling party will soon propose new legislation to better support women, the party’s spokeswoman said.
+The ruling party will soon propose new legislation to better support women and their children that will be born as a result of the court’s ruling, the party’s spokeswoman said.

 The court’s decision came in response to a motion from right-wing lawmakers who argued that terminating a pregnancy due to fetal defects — the most common reason cited for legal abortions in Poland — violates a constitutional provision that calls for protecting the life of every individual.